anandthakker/anandthakker.github.io/contents/projects/euclid/index.md

 Granada, I wanted to try to explore some of the underlying symmetry and geometry.
-I could have jumped straight to the tessellations, but it felt like a deeper way to get into it would be to build up from basic constructions, and so, over the course of a few train rides, I started with this little library for building and rendering plane geometry scenes.
+I could have jumped straight to the tessellations, but it felt like a deeper way to get into it would be to build up from basic constructions, and so, over the course of a few train rides, I started with this little library--**EuclidJS**--for building and rendering plane geometry scenes.
 [Code on Github][3].

-Building the scene can be done programmatically with a [simple API][2], or by describing the it with a (sort of) friendly grammar that the library can parse.
+Building the scene can be done programmatically with a [simple API][2], or by describing the it with a (sort of) friendly grammar that Euclid can parse.
 The diagram above comes from the text below (which you can edit, at your own risk!).